garrisonhh/chibi-vm/README.md

 ### compiler tests

 once the executable is built, you can run end-to-end tests with `./runtests.py`. it is written in relatively generic python 3, and uses the wonderful [c-testsuite](https://github.com/c-testsuite/c-testsuite). you can use the results of the script to see how well this project stacks up against the big boys :)

+### vm tests

 there is also extensive testing of the bytecode vm internals. these tests can be run with `zig build test`, and can be found in the source code itself.